dhkim-research/AirQ-Logger/README.md

   - `Per Boot`: create one file per boot session (`/airq_boot_<id>.tsv`)
 - Queues cloud payloads and uploads to HTTPS endpoint when Wi-Fi/cloud mode is enabled.
 - Prioritizes ESP-NOW reliability for logging; Wi-Fi is paused outside Wi-Fi setup/upload flows to protect packet reception.
+- Supports menu icon customization from SD card: add your preferred PNG icon files in `/icon`.
+  Example icon files are provided in the `icon` folder of this project.

 ## Device role